This article was updated on August 6, 2021

-A huge component of maintaining a successful contracting business is your exposure.
+Home contractors come from many expertise, from electrical contractors to those who specialize in carpentry.
+Whatever your business’s specialty, a huge component of maintaining a successful contracting business is your exposure.
 Exposure puts you in front of more potential customers, which in turn, allows you to lock down future jobs.
-With so much competition in the marketplace, it’s crucial that you utilize every marketing channel available in order to continuously sell yourself and the business.
+With so much competition in the marketplace, it's crucial that you utilize every marketing channel available in order to continuously sell yourself and the business to your target audience.

-Although you may already be using some methods of marketing for contractors, it never hurts to discover new avenues of outreach.
-Below, we’ll review the 10 best marketing practices so that you can keep pursuing leads and increasing your deal flow.
+Although you may already be using some methods of contractor marketing, it never hurts to discover new avenues of outreach.
+Below, we'll review the 10 best marketing practices so that you can keep pursuing greater lead generation and increasing your deal flow.

-If your goal is to scale your business and grow customers, your local marketing efforts must be at the forefront of your business strategy.
-Although it would be nice to grow solely from word-of-mouth marketing, the best marketing for contractors’ strategies rely on additional tactics to catalyze business growth.
+Contractors know that a sound foundation makes all the difference when it comes to successfully executing a home project.
+In the same way, marketing is the foundation for your company’s overall health and future growth.
+If your goal is to scale your business and grow a client base, your local marketing efforts must be at the forefront of your business strategy.
+Although it would be nice to grow solely from word-of-mouth marketing, the best marketing for contractors' strategies relies on additional tactics to catalyze business growth.

 As you go through this list, be sure to make note of where you're succeeding and where you have room to grow.
 Doing so will help you properly allocate your limited resources.